ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 The AIs then present a future where human bias corrupts the flow of information.

 > Col. R. Campbell (AI):<br>**The untested truths spun by different interests continue to churn and accumulate in the sandbox of political correctness and value systems.**
 > Rose (AI):<br>**Everyone withdraws into their own small gated community, afraid of a larger forum.
-They stay inside their little ponds, leaking whatever “truth” suits them into the growing cesspool of society at large.**
+They stay inside their little ponds, leaking whatever "truth" suits them into the growing cesspool of society at large.**
 > Col. R. Campbell (AI):<br>**The different cardinal truths neither clash nor mesh.
 No one is invalidated, but nobody is right.**
 > Rose (AI):<br>**Not even natural selection can take place here.
-The world is being engulfed in “truth”.**
+The world is being engulfed in "truth".**
 > Col. R. Campbell (AI):<br>**And that is the way the world ends.
 Not with a bang, but a whimper.**

 ![](./images/codec-2.png)[size: l, aspect: 860x470]